leafsphp/naytive/apps/example-[loops]/README.md

-# Hello world Example
+# Loops Example

-This example is a simple hello world example that demonstrates how to create a Naytive project and run it.
-It asks for your name and then greets you with a message.
+This example is shows how to use loops in a Naytive application.
+As of now, only `for` and `forEach` loops are supported and can be used in the same way as in JavaScript.
+However, remember to add the types of the variables in the loop, as Naytive cannot directly infer the types of the variables.

 ## How to run